k1selman/ctf/btlo/ClassicInjection/A Classic Injection.md

 <img src='png/Pasted image 20230127231642.png'> <br />
 Since LPVOID is optional parameter, we are interested in what comes as SIZE_T dwSize, and in our case its 0x1d9 (473 in decimal), and that is our answer.

-# Q5: Shellcode injection involves three important windows API.
+## Q5: Shellcode injection involves three important windows API.
 What is the name of the API Call used?
 Here all we have to do is look at the piece of code with our VirtualAllocEx used.
 It's very readable in decompiled code, so we don't need to look at assembly here:<br />
 <img src='png/Pasted image 20230127232133.png'> <br />
 So, after VirtualAllocEx, which allocated memory chunk of the same size as our shellcode, we see WriteProcessMemory and CreateRemoteThread functions, and the API Call is "CreateRemoteThread".

-# Q6: What is the name of the victim process?
+## Q6: What is the name of the victim process?
 Once again, this can be read both from assembly code and decompiled code, so we just need to spot it from reading the code, and we have:
 <img src='png/Pasted image 20230127232736.png'> <br />
-And in decompiled code:
+And in decompiled code: <br />
 <img src='png/Pasted image 20230127232811.png'> <br />
 So, the victim process is nslookup.exe